top of page

 Description

-Northern slimy salamanders grow from four to seven inches long.
-They are primarily black, with white specks across their whole bodies.
-They have distinctly cylindrical tails.
-Females of this species are slightly larger than males.
+Northern slimy salamanders grow up to seven inches long (Watkins-Colwell, 2025).
+They are black with white specks across their entire bodies and have cylindrical tails.

 Habitat